rcb547/utility-programs/README.md

     >> cmake -DCMAKE_C_COMPILER=icc -DCMAKE_CXX_COMPILER=icpc ..
     ```
 1. For more sophisticated cases, see for example, [*cmake_build_script_ubuntu.sh*](cmake_build_script_ubuntu.sh), or [*cmake_build_script_windows-vs2022.bat*](cmake_build_script_windows-vs2022.bat).
+1. The executable programs will be installed into a directory named <my-install-dir>/bin, which will need to be in the system search path (PATH environment variable) before it can be executed.
 ## Building on Windows with Microsoft Visual Studio
 - You can build the programs with the free Microsoft Visual Studio Community 2022 compiler.
 - Visual Studio solution and project files are supplied.